hashobject/perun.io/resources/guides/getting-started.md

 The printed output will have a section similar to this:
 ```
-Tasks:   add-repo                    Add all files in project git repo to fileset.
+Tasks:   perun/asciidoctor           Parse asciidoc files with yaml front matter using Asciidoctor
-         aot                         Perform AOT compilation of Clojure namespaces.
+         perun/asciidoctor*          Parse asciidoc files using Asciidoctor
-         checkout                    Checkout dependencies task.
-DEPRECATED.
-(Use -c, --checkouts Boot option.)
+         perun/assortment            Render multiple collections
-         help                        Print usage info and list available tasks.
+         perun/atom-feed             Generate Atom feed
-         install                     Install project jar to local Maven repository.
+         perun/base                  Deprecated - metadata based on a files' path is now automatically set when other tasks
-         jar                         Build a jar file for the project.
+         perun/build-date            Add :date-build attribute to each file metadata and also to the global meta
-         [...]
+         perun/canonical-url         Deprecated - The `:canonical-url` key will now automatically be set in the `entry` map passed
-         assortment                  Render multiple collections
+         perun/collection            Render single file for a collection of entries
-         atom-feed                   Generate Atom feed
+         perun/draft                 Exclude draft files
-         build-date                  Add :date-build attribute to each file metadata and also to the global meta
+         perun/global-metadata       Read global metadata from `perun.base.edn` or configured file.
-         collection                  Render single file for a collection of entries
+         perun/gravatar              Find gravatar urls using emails
-         draft                       Exclude draft files
+         perun/highlight             Syntax highlighting for code blocks using Pygments.
-         global-metadata             Read global metadata from `perun.base.edn` or configured file.
+         perun/images-dimensions     Add images' dimensions to the file metadata:
-         gravatar                    Find gravatar urls using emails
+         perun/images-resize         Resize images to the provided resolutions.
-         images-dimensions           Add images' dimensions to the file metadata:
+         perun/inject-scripts        Inject JavaScript scripts into html files.
-         images-resize               Resize images to the provided resolutions.
+         perun/markdown              Parse markdown files with yaml front matter
-         inject-scripts              Inject JavaScript scripts into html files.
+         perun/markdown*             Parse markdown files
-         markdown                    Parse markdown files with yaml front matter
+         perun/mime-type             Adds `:mime-type` and `:file-type` keys to each file's metadata
-         markdown*                   Parse markdown files
+         perun/paginate              Render multiple collections
-         mime-type                   Adds `:mime-type` and `:file-type` keys to each file's metadata
+         perun/pandoc                Parse files with pandoc
-         paginate                    Render multiple collections
+         perun/pandoc*               Parse files with pandoc
-         permalink                   Move a file so that its location matches the result of `permalink-fn`
+         perun/permalink             Moves a file so that its location matches the result of `permalink-fn`
-         print-meta                  Utility task to print perun metadata
+         perun/print-meta            Utility task to print perun metadata
-         render                      Render individual pages from input files
+         perun/render                Render individual pages from input files
-         rss                         Generate RSS feed
+         perun/rss                   Generate RSS feed
-         sitemap                     Generate sitemap
+         perun/sitemap               Generate sitemap
-         slug                        Renames a file so that the part before the extension matches the result of `slug-fn`
+         perun/slug                  Renames a file so that the part before the extension matches the result of `slug-fn`
-         static                      Render an individual page solely from a render function
+         perun/static                Render an individual page solely from a render function
-         tags                        Render multiple collections based on the `:tags` metadata key
+         perun/tags                  Render multiple collections based on the `:tags` metadata key
-         ttr                         Calculate time to read for each file.
+         perun/ttr                   Calculate time to read for each file.
 Add `:ttr` key to the files' meta
-         word-count                  Count words in each file.
+         perun/word-count            Count words in each file.
 Add `:word-count` key to the files' meta
-         yaml-metadata               Parse YAML metadata at the beginning of files
+         perun/yaml-metadata         Parse YAML metadata at the beginning of files
 ```

 The part below the `[...]` has been added to the set of available